BrennenRocks/fishbowl-js/README.md

     useLogger: true
   });
 ```

-### Versions >= 2.6.0 now you may pass a callback function to the constructor to know if it connected properly
+You may pass a callback function to the constructor to know if it connected properly
 ```javascript
 const fb = new Fishbowl({}, (err, res) => {
   if (err) {